Sanjayazhagan/Todo/README.md

 License

 📖 About
-🔹 Space Management
-Create new Spaces to organize tasks by context (e.g., Work, Study, Personal)
+This project is a Space-based To-Do List Manager that helps users stay organized by allowing them to create and manage multiple Spaces.
+Each Space acts as a separate workspace, containing its own To-Do List.

+Within each Space, users can:

-Edit and delete existing Spaces
+Create, edit, and delete tasks

-📝 To-Do List per Space
-Add tasks specific to each Space
+Pin important tasks to prioritize them

-Edit task titles and deadlines

-Delete tasks when no longer needed

-✅ Task Controls
 Mark tasks as completed

-Pin important tasks to prioritize them

-Set and update deadlines
+Set and manage task deadlines

-🔍 Smart Filters
-Filter tasks by:
+Filter tasks by various criteria

-All

-Pinned

-Completed

-Upcoming deadlines

-Quickly find what matters most

-🧠 Organized and User-Friendly
-Minimal, distraction-free interface

-Real-time updates with no reloads

-Contextual task grouping within Spaces

-This is a simple to-do list app built using React.
-It allows users to create, delete, and mark tasks as completed.
+Additionally, tasks that miss their deadlines are visually highlighted in red, helping users quickly identify overdue items.

 ✨ Features
 🗂️ Space Management